-UCEProtect is a DNS blacklisting service consisting of three blacklists that block either a single IP (dnsbl-1 Level 1), a subnet (dnsbl-2 Level 2), or an ASN (dnsbl-3 Level 3).
+UCEProtect is a DNS block list service consisting of three block lists that block either a single IP (dnsbl-1 Level 1), a subnet (dnsbl-2 Level 2), or an ASN (dnsbl-3 Level 3).

-Barracuda has observed that some organizations are using UCEProtect Level 3 as a blocklist on their mail systems.
-When UCEProtect blocks AWS ASN AS16509 and your recipient organization uses UCEProtect Level 3 as a blocklist, they are unable to receive mail from you when you send outbound mail using the Barracuda Email Security Service.
-This can happen even though none of the Barracuda Email Security Service IPs are specifically blacklisted by UCEProtect.
-Unfortunately, this is out of Barracuda's control.
-Barracuda recommends the recipient organization to adjust their mail systems to follow the recommended best practices when using UCEProtect Level 3 blocklist.
+Barracuda Networks has observed that some organizations are using UCEProtect Level 3 as a bloc k list on their mail systems.
+When UCEProtect blocks AWS ASN AS16509 and your recipient organization uses UCEProtect Level 3 as a block list, they are unable to receive mail from you when you send outbound mail using the Barracuda Email Security Service.
+This can happen even though none of the Barracuda Email Security Service IPs are specifically blocked by UCEProtect.
+Unfortunately, this is out of Barracuda Networks' control.
+Barracuda Networks recommends the recipient organization to adjust their mail systems to follow the recommended best practices when using UCEProtect Level 3 block list.

 Based on UCEProtect's recommendations, the use of Level 3 is to incorporate it into a scoring system, to give e.g. 2 points on a ‘match’ where 5 or more points trigger a spam tag.

 For more information, see:

 - AWS Block List FAQ: Can Amazon SES have its IP addresses removed from a block list?

 - Microsoft: Recipient environment that uses UCEProtect for mail security

 Recipient organizations should also allow the following IP address ranges in order to receive mail from the Barracuda Email Security Service: